jschless/jschless.github.io/_posts/2022-11-25-armymarkdown.md

 I would also consider adding a GUI-like interface for building memos.
 While the markdown-like text language is easy for me to use, it still presents an unfamiliar challenge to less computer-savy users.
 Something akin to the evaluation entry system would do the trick, which allowed users to step-by-step build the memo.

 Also, there are some advanced features it would be nice to add.
-As of nowm there is no support for tables or multiple signature blocks.
+As of now there is no support for tables or multiple signature blocks.
 The most advanced memos require these features.

 Finally, I would like to streamline the latex compilation so it doesn't take so long.
 It takes like 8 seconds to compile even simple memos.
 This would be a lot of work.